wpilibsuite/sphinxext-rediraffe/README.md

 These values are placed in the conf.py of your sphinx project.

 * `rediraffe_branch`
     * Required for rediraffecheckdiff builder.
-The branch to diff against.
+The branch or commit to diff against.

 * `rediraffe_redirects`
     * Required.
 A filename or dict containing redirects